 Avengers: Infinity War (2018)

-Why did the Mad Titan Thanos (Josh Brolin – W., Labor Day) feel the need to grab hold of the power of the six Infinity Stones to destroy the universe?
+Why did the Mad Titan Thanos (Josh Brolin – W., Sicario) need to grab hold of the power of the six Infinity Stones to destroy the universe?
 I think it’s important to understand what causes a villain to do certain actions rather than just to have a bad guy.
-The stronger the arc of the villain and our ability to sympathize with them on any level allows us to understand further and appreciate the underlying of who they are.
-In this Avengers: Infinity War (directed by Anthony Russo and Joe Russo), we have a powerful bad guy motivated by a tortured past and willing to destroy all of the good guys in the universe to atone for it.
-After the planet Titan that is no longer inhabited because he was not allowed to prevent the things from destroying it, he thought he would prevent it.
+The stronger the villain’s arc and the more we sympathize with them on any level, the more we understand and appreciate the underlying of who they are.
+In Avengers: Infinity War (directed by Anthony Russo and Joe Russo), we have a powerful bad guy motivated by a tortured past and willing to destroy all the good guys in the universe to atone for it.
+After the planet Titan is no longer inhabited, he is not allowed to prevent things from destroying it; he thinks he will prevent it.
 Instead, he lost his planet and everyone on it.
-Vowing not to let something like that happen again, he makes it his mission to balance out the universe by wiping out half of it completely.
-But to do so, he’ll need all six of the Infinity Stones that will power his Infinity Gauntlet, which will then allow him the ability to bend time, space, energy, and the laws of physics and reality.
+Vowing not to let something like that happen again, he makes it his mission to balance the universe by completely wiping out half of it.
+But to do so, he’ll need all six of the Infinity Stones that will power his Infinity Gauntlet, allowing him to bend time, space, energy, and the laws of physics and reality.

 Captain America: Civil War (2016)

 Captain America: Civil War is perhaps the greatest superhero movie that Christopher Nolan has not directed.
 My two favorite superhero movies (The Dark Knight and The Dark Knight Rises) belong to him.
 As of this post, my third favorite would probably be a toss-up between Batman Begins, Iron Man, and Captain America: Civil War.
-There are others (such as The Amazing Spider-Man, Iron Man 2Captain America: The Winter Soldier, etc.) that are up there, but there is clearly a distinction between the top 3 or 4 and all of the others.
+There are others (such as The Amazing Spider-Man, Iron Man 2, Captain America: The Winter Soldier, etc.) that are up there, but there is clearly a distinction between the top 3 or 4 and all of the others.
 I hope that superhero movies continue to get better, but unfortunately, it feels like we get 3-4 bad ones for every good one we get.
 So when we get a movie like Captain America: Civil War, it’s important to take pause, see it, praise it, and encourage more movies like it because we know that poor movies will continue to be made because all of them seem to gross over $100 million easily.
 And the reason they do is our fault.
 We continue to see these terrible movies.
 But that is a different story for a different day.

 Continue reading Captain America: Civil War (2016)